The City of Barcelona

 Final course selection is completed in Barcelona, after students take the placement examination and meet with the academic coordinator to discuss and finalize individual course choices and schedules.

-SUNY Oswego Office of International Education and Programs works in conjunction with Global Experiences to provide students with internship placements that span all industry sectors.
+SUNY Oswego Office of International Education and Programs provides students with internship placements that span all industry sectors.
 In addition to the program coursework, students will be placed in an 8-week semester internship in a field related to their major or minor.
 NOTE:

 Application deadline for Spring internship is October 1st